fischerbenjamin/meinbundestag/README.md

 The goal of this application is to make these kind of information easily accessible by providing a mobile application and therefore increase the political interest of its users.

-The application is still under development, so there is no installable version of it in the Google/Apple app store.
-If you're already interested, you can either run the app on your local machine or contact me.
+The application is still under development, so there is no installable version of it in one of the app stores.
+If you're already interested, you can run the application yourself following the instructions described [here](#usage).

 ## Table of contents